rhit-morehask/romhacking/README.md

   -Helped discover and label several important addresses -Contributed to the current understanding on how data is stored and used within the game's ROM -Created first major ROMhack of Live A Live in the English-speaking fandom

+  Please see commit descriptions for more information regarding the files uploaded.